Dylan Thomas: Third tour 21 April to 3 June 1953

 In April 1953, Thomas returned alone for a third tour of America.
 He performed a "work in progress" version of Under Milk Wood, solo, for the first time at Harvard University on 3 May.
 A week later, the work was performed with a full cast at the Poetry Centre in New York.
 He met the deadline only after being locked in a room by Brinnin's assistant, Liz Reitell, and he was still editing the script on the afternoon of the performance; its last lines were handed to the actors as they were putting on their makeup.

 During this penultimate tour, Thomas met the composer Igor Stravinsky who had become an admirer after having been introduced to his poetry by W. H. Auden.
 They had discussions about collaborating on a "musical theatrical work" for which Thomas would provide the libretto on the theme of "the rediscovery of love and language in what might be left after the world after the bomb."
-The shock of Thomas's death later in the year moved Stravinsky to compose his In Memoriam Dylan Thomas for tenor, string quartet and four trombones.
+The letters Stravinsky sent to Thomas during this period testify not only to the composer's sustained interest in bringing the projected opera to fruition but also to the friendship and affection that developed between them, which in turn fueled their shared excitement about a project they envisioned as both artistically ambitious and urgently attuned to the anxieties of their time.(The Opera that Never Was) The shock of Thomas's death later in the year moved Stravinsky to compose his In Memoriam Dylan Thomas for tenor, string quartet and four trombones.
 The first performance in Los Angeles in 1954 was introduced with a tribute to Thomas from Aldous Huxley.